Fireball (album): Response

 Most of the band do not consider the album a classic, although it is one of Ian Gillan's favourites.
 He stated in a 1974 interview: "The reason I liked that so much was because I thought, from a writing point of view, it was really the beginning of tremendous possibilities of expression.
 And some of the tracks on that album are really, really inventive."
-However, Gillan also said that the inclusion of "Anyone's Daughter" on the album was "a good bit of fun, but a mistake."
+However, Gillan also said that the inclusion of "Anyone's Daughter" on the album was "a good bit of fun, but a mistake".

 Ritchie Blackmore, in particular, stated publicly that he was not overly pleased with Fireball.
 He said of the production: "That was a bit of a disaster, because it was thrown together in the studio.
 Managerial pressure, we had no time.
 'You gotta play here, here, there, then you've got to make an LP.'
 I told them, 'if you want an LP, you've got to give us time.'
 But they wouldn't.
 I just threw ideas to the group that I thought up on the spur of the moment."

-Jon Lord stated that Fireball "wanders slightly" and "goes to places that the band wasn't expecting it to go to."
+Jon Lord stated that Fireball "wanders slightly" and "goes to places that the band wasn't expecting it to go to".
 Lord did praise several songs on the album, including "No No No" and "Fools", and particularly singled out Ian Paice's drumming on the title track.

 Legacy

-On 9 April 2011 episode of That Metal Show, guitar virtuoso Yngwie Malmsteen stated that his older sister had given him Fireball when he was eight years old, and "it changed everything" for him.
+On the 9 April 2011 episode of That Metal Show, guitar virtuoso Yngwie Malmsteen stated that his elder sister had given him Fireball when he was eight years old, and "it changed everything" for him.
 Similarly, Metallica drummer Lars Ulrich stated that he purchased a copy of Fireball within 12 hours after his father had taken him to a 1973 Deep Purple concert in Copenhagen, and he credits the concert and album for sparking his interest in hard rock music.

 Likewise, Michael Monroe stated on Eddie Trunk's podcast that it was the first album he ever bought, and one of the first he ever heard along with Led Zeppelin II, and was a major influence to get him into a career in rock and roll.

 King Diamond also mentions Fireball as the first studio album he purchased as a teenager and an important influence in his future career.